Phantast/smartnavi/README.md

 * Step based navigation for pedestrians
 * Independent from GPS
 * Saves up to 80% energy compared to other navigation apps
-* Includes GoogleMaps and OpenStreetMaps
-* Can be used independent from Google Play Services
 * Background Service: SmartNavi can provide location data for your favorite apps while running in background
 * Export your route in an useful GPX file
 * SmartNavi respects your privacy!